heatherlii/heatherlii.github.io/about.md

 <!-- Text -->
 <blockquote>
 	<p><b>Thanks for visiting!</b> I am Heather, a second year Systems Design Engineering student at University of Waterloo.
-Currently, I am exploring the many fields within the design industry, especially UI/UX.</p>
-	<p>I love to make things, "endlessly" iterate designs and play around with new ideas/tools.
+Currently, I am exploring the many fields within the design industry, especially UI/UX.
+I love to make things, "endlessly" iterate designs and play around with new ideas/tools.
 When I am not learning or designing, you can probably find me at the studio choreographing or teaching.</p>
 	<p>If you are interested in my work, don't hesitate to reach out!</p>
 	<p>ANCORA IMPARO.</p>
 </blockquote>